[Note: This article was first posted on 8 June 2011; the links were updated on 9 June 2018.]

 - Nigel Borwood, “10 Web Book Searching Tips”, in the Bookride blog, 14 May 2010

-- Americana Exchange: In addition to subscription databases of auction and sales records, it offers a free monthly newsletter and book auction calendar.
+- Rare Book Hub (formerly Americana Exchange): In addition to subscription databases of auction and sales records, it offers a free monthly newsletter and book auction calendar.

 - Fine Books & Collections Magazine: Their website offers a free e-newsletter, plus calendars of upcoming auctions and book fairs.

 - Northeast Document Conservation Center

 Legal History Resources

 - English Legal History: Duke Law research guide